nogibjj/mjh140-MiniProject4/README.md

-# PythonTemplateRepo

-IDS-706 Mini Project 1: Create a template repository for python projects

-This repository contains .devcontainer, .gitigmore, Makefile, Github Actions, requirements.txt, python test code, and README.md.
+## Matrix Testing

+IDS-706 Mini Project 4: Use matrix testing to test your code with different versions of python and different OS systems.